 The Protocol addressing method refers to allowing the particular application protocol specific to this model to set the IP address.
-This option only applies to Ethernet/IP & Profinet models (required), it is not available for Profinet models.
+This is an option for Ethernet/IP models and required for Profinet models.
 In this method, the TCP/IP object of the particular protocol (for Ethernet/IP) sets the address.
 Profinet requires protocol addressing and has its own method for accomplishing address assignment using this method.